fullcalendar/fullcalendar-docs/_posts/2021-03-04-engineer-redesigns-company-homepage.md

   </div>
 </div>

 For the beach scene, only the [Octocat](https://octodex.github.com/) survived.
-The speedboat and the treasure chest, which linked to the payment page (get it?), were replaced by some **ingenious** magical narwhals.
+The speedboat and the treasure chest, which linked to the payment page (get it?), were replaced by some **ingenious** magical narwhals that I can't take credit for.

 Designing the new homepage was a breath of fresh air from coding all day.
 It might be a bit too whimsical for its own good given that it's a JavaScript library, but who cares.
 When you run your own company, you do what you want :)